algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Job List Candidate Side

-Upon logging in, users are greeted with the main feature of the application: the job list, presented as bubbles on the screen.
-These job offers are sorted based on the user's specified area during account creation.
-Users can click on a bubble to view the job offer details and then decide whether to apply or decline.
-If a user accepts a job offer, their profile becomes visible to the company, allowing the company to decide whether to initiate communication.
-To prevent users from feeling overwhelmed, the application limits the number of displayed job offer bubbles to 8 at a time.
-If a user declines an offer, the bubble disappears and is replaced by another one.
+Upon logging in, users see the main feature of the application: job offers presented as bubbles.
+These offers are sorted based on the user's specified location during account creation.
+Users can click on a bubble to view details and decide whether to apply or decline.
+Accepting a job offer makes the user's profile visible to the company, which can then decide to initiate communication.
+To avoid overwhelming users, the app limits the displayed job offer bubbles to 8 at a time.
+Declining an offer removes the bubble and replaces it with another.

 #### ➭ Job List Company Side